 Modern Slavery Act

-Carey Olsen is committed to the highest standards of professionalism, ethical behaviour and integrity in everything we do.
+Carey Olsen is a leading offshore law firm and we are committed to the highest standards of professionalism, ethical behaviour and integrity in everything we do.
 We take our responsibilities to our clients, the people who work in our business, our suppliers and the communities in which we do business seriously.

 The Profile of Our Business